zoso95/genetic-algorithm-fractals/README.md

 1. Render the fractals is expensive.
 So the GA part only renders small ones.
 If You want good renders of the "good" fractals, the run make_fullsize_good.py, and that will rerender them.
 2. The main.py has a lot of parameters in the options to control what the GA does.
 In summary they do

-imgsize = image dimension size in pixels max_iter = how many iterations to run newtons method for inital_population = how many random ones to make in generation 0 out_dir = directory output for where you want you renders to go options = {
+  * imgsize = image dimension size in pixels
+  * max_iter = how many iterations to run newtons method for
+  * inital_population = how many random ones to make in generation 0
+  * out_dir = directory output for where you want you renders to go
-    "num_out": max output for each generation,
+  * "num_out": max output for each generation,
-    "num_new": number of randoms to generate and stick into each generation, "mutation_rate": error rate of coef in the parents "crossover_function": what crossover strategy to use,
+  * "num_new": number of randoms to generate and stick into each generation,
+  * "mutation_rate": error rate of coef in the parents
+  * "crossover_function": what crossover strategy to use,
-    "num_crossovers": how many crossover children should we make, "num_parents": how many parents should be in each crossover, }
+  * "num_crossovers": how many crossover children should we make,
+  * "num_parents": how many parents should be in each crossover,

 # Things to be fun to mess around with
 1. Different crossover strategies (can be found in genetic.py)